timokoola/quickleafleet/README.md

 ## How It Works

 1. The frontend initializes a Leaflet map centered on Helsinki Railway Station
-2. When the map viewport changes, the client requests new grid lines from the API
+2. When the map viewport changes (pan/zoom), the client:
+   - Shows "updating" status in the info overlay
+   - Calculates current viewport bounds
+   - Requests new grid from API with current zoom level
+   - Fetches updated information from info API
+   - Updates information overlay
-3. The backend calculates grid lines at 100-meter intervals
+3. The backend:
+   - Determines grid size based on zoom level
-4. Grid lines are snapped to fixed geographic coordinates
+   - Generates grid lines aligned to absolute coordinates
-5. Colors are generated based on the absolute position of each line
-6. The frontend clears the old grid and displays the new one
+   - Calculates viewport dimensions using haversine formula
+   - Returns GeoJSON with styling information
+4. The frontend:
+   - Clears previous grid
+   - Renders new grid with appropriate styling
+   - Updates viewport information

 ## API Endpoints